tiberlas/dotfiles/.config/nvim/readme.md

 high priority:

+- fix noe-tree plugin
+- fix CocExplorer, the theme is off
+- Configure Telescope to delete a buffer
 - Configure Telescope to run proper **grep**
 - quick fix list

 low priority:

+- rewrite config to lua
 - see lazy git it's a git client in terminal
 - tpope dispacher to run async commands in vim's terminal tip 10